Glendale needs clean air, clean jobs, and clean energy

 Between the two meetings, 75 Glendale citizens showed up to comment.
 There were no comments from anyone supporting the EIR

-The public comment period ends November 20th, 2017
+The public comment period ended November 20th, 2017

 The future of the Grayson Expansion

 The Glendale City Council will next vote on starting the Grayson Expansion project.
-This could happen as soon as January or as late as May.
+Once the Final EIR is certified, this vote could happen at any time.